srhatch/CSCIE-59_graduate_credit_assignment/README.md

 I retained the structure of this database using MySQL on an Amazon EC2 instance.
 The main reason I chose to use a relational database has to do with scaling.
 This database is unlikely to need to be scaled quickly.
 New foods or nutrient types are not discovered at high rates and so the database will not need to be able to accommodate the level of growth that would justify the use of a NoSQL database.
 The relational nature of this database also allows for individual nutrients to be entered for a specified fruit into the associative table without disturbing the other nutrient values for that fruit.

 As a result of only using fruit, I no longer needed a food category table.
 To fully preserve the original structure, I created a fruit category table and categorized each fruit item into one of these categories.
 Botanically, fruits are categorized using three broad labels: simple, aggregate, and multiple.
 Briefly, these categories have to do with how the edible fruit (the ovary) grows on the plant.
-I created this table to mimic the types of queries that might have been performed using the original food category table (e.g. filtering foods by category to perform more detailed queries).
+I created this table to mimic the types of  that might have been performed using the original food category table (e.g. filtering foods by category to perform more detailed ).

 The data was available for download in csv format, so I cleaned it up in excel before feeding it into my tables on MySQL workbench.
 I had to enter the tables in a specific order so I could enter in the foreign key IDs properly, that order being: serving_measurements, fruit_category, fruit_list, nutrient_types, and nutrient_values.